unitedstates/congressional-record/README.md

 ## Supported sources

 Currently only the GPO HTML packages are supported.

+Find files by date or download them from FDsys.

 Urls look like this:
 <http://www.gpo.gov/fdsys/pkg/CREC-2014-01-21.zip>

-Inside this zip is an `html` folder containing the pages of the day's record.
+Download your own files and find `html` folder containing the pages of the day's record.
-Currently, it's expected that you'll convert those HTML files to plain text, using only the content between `<pre></pre>` tags before feeding them to this script.
-If you'd like to submit a patch that accepts html, that would be great!

 ## Requirements